yangjl/SeeDs/README.md

 Compute the relatedness of the Ames Inbred lines (N = 2,000) with SeeDs data.
 The results will enable us to investigate the following questions?

 - The origin of the modern maize relative to the diverse landraces.
-- The under-repsented landraces?
+- The underrepresented landraces?
-- The enrichment of the climate and local adaptation alleles in these under-repsented landraces?
+- The enrichment of the climate and local adaptation alleles in these underrepresented landraces?